sangupta/ps/solutions/2016/fastest-sorting-integers.md

 with the quick answer as `MergeSort` or divide-and-conquer.
 The cost of sorting being `O(N * Log(N))` - which in this case is not the fastest sorting time.

-The fastest time to sort an integer array is `O(N)`.
+The fastest time to sort an integer array is `O(X)`, where `X` is the maximum value of integer in the array.
+For cases where `N approaches X`, that is, the array is so huge that the number of elements in the array equal the difference in `min` and `max` values, the complexity approaches `O(N)`

 Let me explain how.

 * Construct a boolean array of length N
 * For every integer `n` in array, mark the boolean at index `n` in array as `true`